 Projects are required to frame their work in one or more priorities, which are prescribed annually by the European Commission, and to select them at the application stage.

-In the Call 2021, Partnerships for cooperation must address at least one priority from the list that can be found at the end of the page.
+In the Call 2022, Partnerships for cooperation must address at least one priority from the list that can be found at the end of this page.

-In addition, National Agencies responsible for the Erasmus + program have the possibility to identify one or more of these European priorities as particularly relevant in the national context.
+In addition, National Agencies responsible for the Erasmus + programme have the possibility to identify one or more of these European priorities as particularly relevant in the national context.

 Who can participate in the project?

-Any public or private organization from the Programme * or Partner country ** can participate in the project.
+Any public or private organization from the EU Member States, third countries associated to the Programme (formerly known as Programme countries) and third countries not associated to the Programme (formerly known as Partner countries), can participate in the project.
 The participation of various actors is encouraged, in accordance with the set priorities and goals of the project.

-All higher education institutions from the Programme countries participating in the project in the field of higher education must be holders of a valid Erasmus Charter for Higher Education (ECHE).
+All higher education institutions from the EU Member States and third countries associated to the Programme participating in the project in the field of higher education must be holders of a valid Erasmus Charter for Higher Education (ECHE).

 Who can apply for the project?

-Any institution from a Programme country participating in the project can act as the applicant, i.e. the project coordinator.
+Any institution from an EU Member State or a third country associated to the Programme participating in the project can act as the applicant, i.e. the project coordinator.

 Is there a prescribed number of partner organizations in the project?

-The minimum composition of the consortium consists of at least three organizations from three different Programme countries.
+The minimum composition of the consortium consists of at least three organizations from three different EU Member States and/or third countries associated to the programme.
 The maximum number of partner organizations is not prescribed.

-Projects should generally focus on the cooperation of organizations from Programme countries.
-Organizations from Partner countries can be partners (not coordinators) in the project, if it is possible to justify that their participation brings the added value of key importance to the project.
+Projects should focus on the cooperation of organizations from EU Member States and/or third countries associated to the programme.
+Organizations from third countries not associated to the Programme can be partners (not coordinators) in the project, if it is possible to justify that their participation brings the added value of key importance to the project.